ricktaylor/btpu/draft-taylor-dtn-btpu.md

 Transfer Number:
 : The numeric identifier of the Transfer that this Segment is part of, encoded as a 32-bit unsigned integer in network byte order.

-Segment Sequence Number:
+Segment Index:
-: The sequence number of the Segment, encoded as a 32-bit unsigned integer in network byte order.
+: The position of the Segment within the sequence of all Segments of a Transfer, encoded as a 32-bit unsigned integer in network byte order.

 Segment Data:
-: The octets of a Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number and Segment Sequence Number.
+: The octets of a Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number and Segment Index.

 Transfer Segment Messages SHOULD NOT have zero octets of Segment Data, i.e. the total length of the Message SHOULD be greater than 12 octets.
 Such Messages only add control-plane overhead and SHOULD NOT be used as an alternative form of padding.